-Employing a carer or personal assistant (PA), whether funded through government money, or privately, brings with it many responsibilities such as registering as an employer with HM Revenue and Customs, operating a Pay As You Earn scheme, arranging a workplace pension and paying at least the minimum wage.
-LITRG’s website, Disability Tax Guide, contains guidance on all of these topics and has recently been reorganised to make key information easier to find.
+Employing a carer or personal assistant, whether funded through government money, or privately, brings with it many responsibilities such as registering as an employer with HM Revenue and Customs, operating a Pay As You Earn scheme, arranging a workplace pension and paying at least the minimum wage.

 An employer must register with HMRC (and thus operate a PAYE scheme) if any of the following are true: